 Essexism: about this project

-• Each portrait is a collaboration rather than just my interpretation.
-I encourage suggestions on location, themes, pose and dress etc, so that sitters are projected in the way that they would like to be portrayed.
+Each portrait is a collaboration and I encourage suggestions on location, themes, pose and dress etc, so that sitters are projected in the way that they would like to be portrayed.

-• All participants have a connection to Essex, and I aim to show the diversity of Essex - for example by age, ability, class, body shape, ethnicity, religion or geographical location etc.
+All participants have a connection to Essex, and I aim to include a diverse range of backgrounds, age, abilities, class, ethnicity, body shape, sexuality, geographical locations etc.

 Trained at Bristol Old Vic theatre school, Pippa describes herself as a working class Essex actress.
 Photographed outside the Cliffs Pavilion in Westcliff-on-Sea, where she once did work experience.
 She also worked at the local Odeon cinema, practicing her lines in front of the screen whilst picking up litter.
 She is specially trained for combat scenes such as sword fighting and martial arts - hence the pose in the portrait.
 “I can throw a punch and swing a sword”.